anishmprasad/a_m_p/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Anishmprasad/a_m_p/blob/master/README.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Anishmprasad/a_m_p/blob/master/README.md) file for details.

 **In the words of Martin Luther King Junior:**
 > Hate cannot drive out hate; only love can do that.